pzwjyxx/HelloWorld/README.md

 HelloWorld
 ==========
-mkdir ~/Hello-World
+mkdir ~/HelloWorld
-# Creates a directory for your project called "Hello-World" in your user directory
+# Creates a directory for your project called "HelloWorld" in your user directory

-cd ~/Hello-World
+cd ~/HelloWorld
 # Changes the current working directory to your newly created directory

 git init